WC COVID-19 Best Practices

 While the issues and circumstances around COVID-19 continue to evolve, the following information is intended to provide current best practices as they relate to the workers’ compensation program.
 This best practices document should not replace information from the Centers for Disease Control and Prevention (CDC) or the California Department of Public Health (CDPH) for the most current information about COVID-19.

 Should you have questions beyond what is covered here, you may contact the Workers Compensation Manager in Human Resources.
-You may also contact the Environmental Health and Safety Manager in Risk Management.
+You may also contact the in Environmental Health and Safety Manager.

 Is an exposure to COVID-19 considered industrial?